 - Hybrid Vigor: Yes, but less so than the F1 generation.

 This F2B Goldendoodle generation has significant poodle genes which results in a mostly wavy or curly coat.
-This means that it’s like the Goldendoodle will have less shedding and be more hypoallergenic.
+This means that it’s likely the Goldendoodle will have less shedding and will be more hypoallergenic.
 However, like most hybrid dogs there are always exceptions to the genetic rules.

 F2B Goldendoodle Characteristics